 Employment in these sectors is expected to increase by 5% from 202 to 2022, which is slower than average for all occupations.
 Retirement will open up some opportunities in this field.
 However, the government budget will regulate the demand for zoological jobs in the public sector.

 Job competition is very strong.
-Candidates who have real experience through the volunteer work of zoos, wildlife rehabilitation centers, and non-profit organizations will have the best opportunity.
+Candidates who have real experience through volunteer work at zoos, wildlife rehabilitation centers, and non-profit organizations will have the best opportunity.

 How do I get a Herpetologist degree?